-Some engineers automatically think of metal when it comes to welding, but plastic welding grows in popularity every year.
-Manufacturers in all tiers regularly make the switch from metal to plastic welding.
+A Some engineers automatically think of metal when it comes to welding, but plastic welding grows in popularity every year.
+Manufacturers in all tiers regularly make the switch from metal to plastic welds.

 Plastic welding creates a molecular bond between two compatible plastics.
-Plastic welding provides first-rate strength, and finished welds are long-lasting, meaning any necessary replacements and/or repairs will occur in the distant future.
+A plastic weld provides first-rate strength, and finished welds are long-lasting, meaning any necessary replacements and/or repairs will occur in the distant future.
 One way plastic welding proves superior to steel weldments is that chemicals can corrode and contaminate metal, severely decreasing its usefulness in certain applications.

 Plastic welding produces durable, reliable and complex transportation, monitoring and purification systems.
 Plastic welders can perform pipe-to-pipe weldments that meet your exact requirements.
 Plastic welding is a complex process that requires the right set of skills and a strong passion for improving those skills.
 Plastic welders require significant dexterity and mobility.
 There is no formal education for plastic welding, you learn best on the job and gain expertise with years of training and working with the various types of plastics used in welding.

 First, a technician will examine each plastic component for defects.
 The plastic components are cleaned, and/or abraded.
 This can be a time-consuming task, though it is required to achieve top-quality results.
 Performing surface preparation thoroughly reduces oxidation of the plastic and helps eliminate potential contaminants like dirt.
 Any contaminants may have a negative effect on the final quality of the plastic weld.

 There are several ways for achieving a plastic weld.
 Heat is a commonly used option.
 Chemical solvents are another option for plastic welding, depending on the type of plastics being melded together.